 The estate tax is different from the inheritance tax.
 Inheritance taxes are levied on heirs after they have received money from the deceased.

 There is no inheritance tax in North Carolina.
 The inheritance tax of another state may come into play for those living in North Carolina who inherit money.
 If you inherit property in Kentucky, for example, that state’s inheritance tax will apply even if you live in a different state.

 There is no gift tax in North Carolina.
 The federal gift exemption is $15,000 per year per recipient for 2021 and increases to $16,000 per year per per recipient in 2022.

 Federal Estate Tax

 While there isn’t an estate tax in North Carolina, the federal estate tax may still apply.
-The federal estate tax exemption increased to $11.18 million for 2018, when the 2017 tax law took effect.
-The exemption is portable for spouses, meaning that with the right legal steps a couple can protect up to $22.36 million upon the death of both spouses.
+The federal estate tax exemption was $11.70 million for deaths in 2021 and goes up to $12.06 million for deaths in 2022.
+The exemption is portable for spouses, meaning that with the right legal steps a couple can protect up to $24.12 million upon the death of both spouses.

 A full chart of federal estate tax rates is below.
 The rates range from 18% to 40%.

 Here’s an example of how to calculate your federal estate tax burden: Let’s say your estate is worth $14.88 million and you aren’t married.
 Subtracting the exemption of $12.06 million, leaves you with a taxable estate of $2.82 million.
 If you consult the table below, you’ll see that you are in the highest bracket.
 Your base tax payment on the first $1 million is $345,800.
 You’ll also pay 40% on the remaining $1.82 million, which comes to $728,000.
 That sum ($728,000), plus the base tax of $345,800, means your total federal estate tax burden is $1,073,800.

 |FEDERAL ESTATE TAX RATES|